lucidarch/lucidarch.dev/content/concept/_index.md

 - predictable impact of changes on the system when reviewing code
 - reduced debugging time since we’re dividing our application into isolated areas of focus (divide and conquer)
-- with Monolith, each of our services can have their own versioning system (e.g. Api service is at v1 while Chat is at v2.3 yet reside) yet reside in the same codebase
+- with Monolith, each of our services can have their own versioning system (e.g. Api service is at v1 while Chat is at v2.3) yet reside in the same codebase

 ### <i class="ti-loop" style="font-size: large"></i>&nbsp;reuse & replace